Improved energy barrier in higher-dimensional hypergraph product codes: Tensor product code and its energy barrier

+Any valid path $r = \{P_r^0, P_r^1, P_r^2, \ldots, P_r^L\}$ from the identity operator $I$ to the logical operator $L_c$, by definition, must flip all the bits in the subset $\mathrm{supp}(L_c)$.
 For any intermediate state $P_r^i$ along this path, the syndrome weight $\wt(\delta_c P_r^i)$ measures the energy cost at that step.
-We will show that for any valid path, there must exist some intermediate state with syndrome weight at least $\min (d_a, d_b)$.
+To finish the proof, We show that for any valid path, there must exist a intermediate state with syndrome weight at least $\min [d_a, d_b]$.

-Consider the following key observation: To implement the logical operator $L_c$, the path must flip bits in at least one complete row or one complete column of the support of $L_c$.
-This is because: